briis/weatherflow_forecast/info.md

 Platform | Description
 -- | --
 `weather` | A Home Assistant `weather` entity, with current data, daily- and hourly forecast data.
-`sensor` | A Home Assistant `sensor` entity, with all available sensors from the API, plus a few local calculated.
+`sensor` | A Home Assistant `sensor` entity, with all available sensor from the API, plus a few local calculated.
+`binary_sensor` | A Home Assistant `binary_sensor` entity, with few local calculated binary sensors.

 Minimum required version of Home Assistant is **2023.9.0** as this integration uses the new Weather entity forecast types and it does **not** create Forecast Attributes.